Transportation Access Pass

 How to Use Your TAP Card

-You can load stored value or monthly passes onto your TAP card at any fare vending machine or at fare boxes on buses and above-ground trolleys.
+Load cash value or monthly passes onto your TAP card at any fare vending machine or at fare boxes on buses and trolleys at street-level stops.

-Please note, discounted monthly passes are not available for express buses.
-You can purchase a single ride for 50% of the standard cash fare.
+Please note: Discounted monthly passes are not available for Express Buses.
+You can purchase a one-way ticket for 50% of the standard cash fare at onboard fareboxes and fare vending machines.